w3f/polkadot-wiki/docs/learn-consensus.md

 ## Probabilistic vs. provable finality

-A pure Nakamoto consensus blockchain which runs PoW is only able to achieve the notion of _probabilistic finality_ and reach _eventual consensus_.
+A pure Nakamoto consensus blockchain that runs PoW is only able to achieve the notion of _probabilistic finality_ and reach _eventual consensus_.
 Probabilistic finality means that under some assumptions about the network and participants, if we see a few blocks building on a given block, we can estimate the probability that it is final.
 Eventual consensus means that at some point